This comprehensive guide covers everything you need to know about wisdom teeth removal.

-In certain cases antibiotics can be used to help cure any infection or swelling that might exist around the teeth.
+In certain cases, antibiotics can be used to help cure any infection or swelling that might exist around the teeth.

 Dentists will not remove the wisdom tooth unless there is a need.
-They will do what they can to prevent you having to have a tooth removed.
+They will do what they can to prevent you from having to have a tooth removed.

-Dentists want to avoid removing wisdom teeth because they can be difficult to remove, and because removing wisdom teeth can be risky.
+Dentists want to avoid removing wisdom teeth because they can be difficult to remove and because removing wisdom teeth can be risky.
 Guidelines produced by the National Institute for Health and Care Excellence (NICE) actively promote retention of wisdom teeth, stating: